Eastern Theater Command Air Force

 The Eastern Theater Command Air Force is the air force under the Eastern Theater Command.
 Its headquarters is in Nanjing, Jiangsu.
-The current commander is Huang Guoxian and the current political commissar is Zhong Weiguo.
+The current commander is Wu Junbao and the current political commissar is Zhong Weiguo.

 History

 On 1 February 2016, the founding meeting of the Eastern Theater Command Air Force was held at the August First Building in Beijing, China.